Wild Hunt: Europe

-In the Welsh folklore, Gwyn ap Nudd was depicted as a wild huntsman riding a demon horse who hunts souls at night along with a pack of white-bodied and red-eared 'dogs of hell'.
-In Arthurian legends, he is the king of the Underworld who makes sure that the imprisoned devils do not destroy human souls.
-A comparable Welsh folk myth is known as Cŵn Annwn (Welsh: 'hounds of Annwn').
+In Welsh folklore, Gwyn ap Nudd was depicted as a wild huntsman riding a demon horse who hunts souls at night along with a pack of white-bodied and red-eared "dogs of hell".
+In Arthurian legends, he is the king of the underworld who makes sure that the imprisoned devils do not destroy human souls.
+A comparable Welsh folk myth is known as Cŵn Annwn (Welsh: "hounds of Annwn").